tbfe-de/viva-tcl/emb_tcl/README.md

 * When another program is running that has included `xdbg.tcl` generates trace output with calls to `dbg` …
 * … a new tab will be opened by `xdbg-gui.tcl` to view the messages.
 * All available message categories are listed on the upper part of the left pane, and …
-* … all current messages can be hidden or made visible again by clicking the according checkboxes, or …
+* … all current messages can be hidden or made visible again by clicking the according check-boxes, or …
 * … permanently removed by clicking on the `×`-buttons.
 * Moreover, as soon as messages come in from specific subroutines …
 * … their names collect in the lower part of the left pane …
 * … and can be shown/hidden or permanently removed in the same way.

 Also the configuration in `xdbg.tcl` has been more elaborated and now uses a Tcl `dict`.
-This allows to use a hierachic style (actually somewhat similar to JSON syntax, but without a colon after the key).
+This allows to use a hierarchical style (actually somewhat similar to JSON syntax, but without a colon after the key).

 This shows a representative fragment:
 ```